 just command your body to poop at any given time, neither can the puppy.
 So sometimes you have to spend 10 or 15 minutes out

 on the lawn with the pup when you are reasonably sure that there's something due about now.

 There are more suggestions listed on my potty training page.

-There is also a good article about crate training dogs at
+In addition, there is a good article about crate training dogs at

 What is the difference between an American Cocker Spaniel and an English Cocker Spaniel?

 An English Cocker Spaniel doesn't go potty, he uses the loo.

 OK, seriously, the American Cockers are smaller than English Cockers, and have a shorter snout.
 If you ever

 see a dog that looks like a big Cocker with a goofy long nose, you're probably looking at an English Cocker.

 Look at the differences in the snouts of the two Cockers pictured here, and I think you'll see it.